scaleup-technologies/ironic-patches/2024.2/README.md

 Add support for nfs:// scheme on Redfish virtual media boot

 ### ironic-wait-before-insert.patch
-Wait 30 seconds before inserting virtual media
+Check if the virtual media is properly mounted (redfish).
+Retry on fail.

 ### ironic-fix-2095486.patch
 Do not store `upper_bound` BIOS attributes, fix for https://bugs.launchpad.net/ironic/+bug/2095486